mahmoudparsian/data-warehousing/syllabus/week-04-modeling-join-ranking-algorithms/week_04_normalization/Introduction_to_1NF_2NF_3NF.md

    non-prime attribute (an attribute that is not part of any candidate key) is dependent on a proper subset of any candidate key.

+✅ A table is in 2NF if it meets the following two conditions:

+	1. It is in 1NF.

+	2. All non-key attributes are fully functionally dependent on the entire primary key.
+This means that every attribute that is not part of the primary key must depend on all parts of the primary key (if the primary key is composite, meaning it has more than one attribute).

-In simpler terms, 2NF ensures that every non-key attribute in a table is fully functionally dependent on the **entire primary key**, not just part of it.
+✅ In simpler terms, 2NF ensures that every non-key attribute in a table is fully functionally dependent on the **entire primary key**, not just part of it.
 This is particularly relevant for tables with composite